BitMind-AI/bitmind-subnet/docs/Validating.md

 First, make sure to update `start_mainnet_validator.sh` or `start_testnet_validator.sh` with your **wallet name**, **hotkey name**, and your **validator port**.

+Then, log into weights and biases by running `wandb login` and entering your API key.
+If you don't have an API key, please reach out to the BitMind team via Discord and we can provide one.

 - Auto updates are enabled by default.
 To disable, run with `--no-auto-updates`.
 - Self-healing restarts are enabled by default (every 6 hours).
 To disable, run with `--no-self-heal`.